traecneh/thefreelittleflowerstand/README.md

 ## Adding a New Post

 1. Create a new folder under `posts/` named with the post's date (e.g. `2024-10-01`).
-2. Add an `index.html` file and any related images or videos in that folder.
+2. Add any related images or videos in that folder.
-3. Update `data/posts.json` with an entry describing the new post, ensuring the `link` field points to the new HTML file.
+3. Update `data/posts.json` with an entry describing the new post.
+Use `comparedate` as the post ID and deep-link format (`index.html#post=YYYY-MM-DD`).

 ## Contributing